b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/apothecary_introduction_v1_21072025.md

 ---
-title: "Apothecary: A Deep Ontology of Historicity and Practice"
+title: "Apothecary: Deep Ontology and Historicity"
 author:
   - name: "Your Name"
     affiliation: "Your Culinary Book Project"